 Consider your labor-to-provider ratio.
-How much staff do you need to hire each time you bring on a new eye care provider?
-Consider every manual task performed by your office staff: is there is a way to automate it-with the aim to develop a lean, effective organization?
+How much staff do you need to hire each time you bring a new provider?
+Consider every manual task performed by your office staff: Is there is a way to automate it-with the aim to develop a lean, effective organization?

-With the right PM system, you can automate reports and statements, billing, claims, collection, recall letter generation, eligibility and claim status requests, and more.
+With the right PM system, you can automate reports and statements; billing; claims; collection and recall letter generation; eligibility and claim status requests, and more.
 This will make a huge difference in the financial viability and long-term success of your practice.